clayne/SSEModdingGuide/README.md

 If the mod has multiple categories, you can choose the displayed category by clicking **Primary Category** (located beneath **Change Categories**) and selecting a category in the list.

-If any of the available categories does not fit a mod, you can create a custom category by doing the following:
+If none of the categories feel fitting for a mod, you can create a custom category by doing the following:

 1. Open the **Configuration Settings**.
 2. In the **General** tab, click **Configure Mod Categories**.